thijse/Raise3DPro3PlusforCura/README.md

 # To do
 * **Debug possible issue: The benchy print completes without any issues, but the next print will not extrude correctly.
 Unloading & reloading  of material seems to solve the issue.
 Is this an issue in the end G-code?
 Or is an issue with the (budget) PLA?**
 * The current start G-code heats up both nozzles, regardless if they are used or not.
 Find a way to use different Start G-code, depending on whether the second nozzle is used or not.
+This means, for example, that the 2nd nozzle needs to be loaded with material in order to not get a 'filament runout' message.
 * Test and tune the profiles for any material.
 *  The benchy still has some issues at the infamous the Benchy hull line.
 Following the [investigation by Prusa]( https://help.prusa3d.com/article/the-benchy-hull-line_124745) and the [suggestions by GhostKeeper](https://github.com/Ultimaker/Cura/issues/9244), tune and see if this will improve the print.
 Because the line is related to the material shrinkage and the object geometry, I expect this should be a tuning for the benchy only and not a printer/material profile setting.